12 Effective Ways to Create a More Connected Workplace

 This strategy also allows different communities within the company to recognize their peers for excellent performance, which will enhance the company culture.

 Always ensure information is moving through the company.
-The information should be flowing from the top-down as well as bottom-up.
+The information should be flowing from the top-down, from bottom-up, and even in a peer-to-peer fashion.
 Employees should be encouraged to ask questions and offer feedback to managers.
-However, in some cases it is appropriate for the information to flow from management .
+There will always be cases when it is appropriate for the information to flow from management to employees.

 8. Set up communities of interest